Certificate Chain of Trust (PHP)

 - Root CA (

-)- Must be self‑signed.
+0x0001)- Must be self‑signed.

 - May also carry

-. - The ability to sign depends on the presence of
+INTERMEDIATE_CA (0x0002)and/orCA (0x0004). - The ability to sign depends on the presence of

-flags (see signing rules below), not onROOT_CA
+INTERMEDIATE_CAand/orCAflags (see signing rules below), not onROOT_CAalone.

 - Intermediate CA (

-)- This flag alone grants authority to sign CA-level certificates.
+0x0002)- This flag alone grants authority to sign CA-level certificates.

 - When combined with

-, allows signing of both CA-level and non-CA certificates.
+CA, allows signing of both CA-level and non-CA certificates.

 - CA (

-)- Required to sign non-CA certificates.
+0x0004)- Required to sign non-CA certificates.

 - Without

-, may sign only non‑CA certificates (noROOT_CA
+INTERMEDIATE_CA, may sign only non‑CA certificates (noROOT_CA,INTERMEDIATE_CA, orCAflags on the subject).

 - Combined

-) and non‑CA certificates (because ofCA
+INTERMEDIATE_CA) and non‑CA certificates (because ofCA).

 - Authorized to sign both CA‑level certificates (because of